 How Do You Find Out a Book’s Popularity on Amazon?

 Start by selecting a publisher’s most popular title.
-For Boroughs Publishing, that was Echoes in Time (Esterloch Book 2), as you can see in the screen capture above.
+For Boroughs Publishing, that was Echoes in Time (Esterloch Book 2) when I wrote this article, as you can see in the screen capture above.
 And for Soul Mate Publishing (note that I had to put quotation marks around “Soul Mate Publishing” to get only titles from that publisher, instead of titles with Soul Mate in the title or subtitle or keywords), that was Emergence (Voodoo Butterfly Series Book 2).

 Once you’ve located a title you want to investigate, scroll down the Amazon product page to Product Details.
 Check the information on the Publisher line to be sure it corresponds to the publisher you’re checking out.
 Then scroll down to Best Sellers Rank to see the book’s overall standing in the Amazon Kindle Store.

-Now, you have two best sellers ranks to compare on a specific date and time.
+Now, you have two best sellers ranks to compare on a specific date and time (remember sales numbers will be different if you use the same examples I’ve done).
 Amazon best seller ranks are updated throughout the day, however, if a book is selling consistently the differences in rank will range by a few hundred numbers rather than thousands.

 So, from this test, I learned that Emergence from Soul Mate Publishing ranked at 833,466 in the Kindle Store, and Echoes in Time, from Boroughs Publishing, ranked at 2,384,973 in the Kindle Store.